 This function returns the current graphic mode.
 X is a dummy argument, which must be specified.
 The counterpart of the RGR function is the GRAPHIC command.
-The value returned by RGR(X) pertains to the following modes:
+The value returned by RGR(X) is additive.
+It is composed of the following values: